A) Finding a focus

 - look for references in English

-- Use the "get it @ Laurier" links to track down references
+- Use the "Find it in your Laurier" links to track down references

 - Note: these collections each contain a wide variety of sources; some will be more appropriate to your topic than others